Yanka13/live-streaming-app/README.md

 ```
 Let's now install all the dependencies needed to run our app locally.
-Thenn we will launch example.py and streamlit_app.py to discover how it work.
+Thenn we will launch example.py and streamlit_app.py to discover how it works.

 ```bash
 pip install -r requirements.txt